 We just happened to be on the side of the ferry where there was a little sailboat race just beginning.
 The boats looked so tiny!
 Always loved the beginning of a race as it looks like total chaos.

-Interesting thing about the drinking water in the restaurants.
-They do not automatically serve you water at your table.
-You actually go up to the bar, pour yourself some from a bottle set out for that purpose or ask for a bottle to take to the table.
-Great idea-saves them time and less dishes to wash.
+The interesting thing about the drinking water in restaurants is they do not automatically serve you water at your table.
+You actually go up to the bar, pour yourself some from a bottle set out for that purpose, or ask for a bottle to take to the table.
+Great idea-saves them time and fewer dishes to wash.
 Reminded us a bit of going to a bar in Scotland.
 There is no one to wait tables at the bars, so if you want a drink, you cannot sit at the table waiting for service like a dumb tourist.
 You go to the bar and get your drinks, then you sit.
 We have not been to a proper bar here yet so not sure of the protocol but were are ready to act like a native!

 After lunch, we took some stairs across from the restaurant down to the beach and, wow.
 The sand was so soft and the water so blue it almost seemed to be fake.
 Many people were swimming and the water felt refreshing when we stepped into it, but I am sure that it was chillier than the summer water would get.
 We walked for a bit, people-watching and searching for sea glass, and decided it was time to take the bus to one of the wineries on the island.
 There are 20 wineries on this island!
 Amazing considering the size of the island, only 83 miles of shoreline.
 We went up to the bus stop and waited…and waited…..I think we are spoiled by city buses.
 These island buses only come around about once an hour.
 At least we had a great view of the water and people watching to keep us occupied.